 In addition to the detailed reference manuals, Sourcery G++ Lite includes a Unix-style manual page for each toolchain component.
 You can view these by invoking the man command with the pathname of the file you want to view.
 For example, you can first go to the directory containing the man pages:

-cd \$INSTALL/share/doc/sourceryg++-arm-none-symbianelf/man/man1 man ./arm-none-symbianelf-gcc.1
+cd \$INSTALL/share/doc/sourceryg++-arm-none-eabi/man/man1

 Then you can invoke man as: